 The lovely silver fur is easy to maintain, and it usually does not require excessive grooming.
 The cats take time to warm up to people, but once they do, they remain very loyal to them

 The Birman cat is also known as the sacred cat of Burma because it originated from Burma, in France.
 It is a very affectionate cat and loves to stay with people.
-The most intriguing part of this cat is that kittens are born with an almost white color, and they obtain a new color as they grow.
+The most intriguing part of this cat is that kittens are born with an almost white colour, and they obtain a new colour as they grow.

-This means that the color the cat is born with is not the color the cat will die with.
+This means that the colour the cat is born with is not the colour the cat will die with.
 It is quite impressive watching them transition and the best part is they live for up to 15 years if treated well and fed well.